Equidistant Polarizing Transforms: Design of Polarizing Transforms

-\begin{mytheorem} The minimum distance of a $q$-ary synthetic good channel is lower bounded by where $s_k \in S$, and $S$ is the $q$-ary PSK signal set. \end{mytheorem} \begin{myproof} The distance is conserved which is seen in the previous result, and it is easy to see that
+\begin{mylemma} The minimum distance of a $q$-ary synthetic good channel is lower bounded by where $s_k \in S$, and $S$ is the $q$-ary PSK signal set. \end{mylemma} \begin{myproof} The distance is conserved which is seen in the previous result, and it is easy to see that

 where By this way, the proof of $d_{min}\leq\sqrt{\mathcal{D}/(q-1)}$ is obtained. \end{myproof}